acumos/on-boarding/docs/developer-guide.rst

 - Description : Upload the model bundle on the on-boarding server.

-**Push model API** : This API is used by web onboarding only to upload ONNX and PFA models in Acumos
+**Push model API** : This API is used by web onboarding only to upload ONNX/PFA or Dockerized models in Acumos

 - URL = http://hostname:ACUMOS_ONBOARDING_PORT/onboarding-app/v2/advancedModel